-Since its inception, the Company has devoted substantially all of its efforts to research and development, regulatory and technical activities.
+Since its inception, the Company has devoted the majority of its efforts to research and development, regulatory and technical activities, and preparation for commercialization of its first product, Gvoke[TM], which delivers ready-to-use glucagon via a commercially available pre-filled syringe or auto-injector for the treatment of severe hypoglycemia, a potentially life-threatening condition.
+Gvoke was approved by the U.S. Food & Drug Administration ("FDA") on September 10, 2019.
 The Company has financed its operations through the issuance of its common stock, convertible preferred stock and other equity instruments, debt financing and grant funding from the National Institutes of Health ("NIH") and other philanthropic organizations.

-The Company has not generated any revenue from product sales.
-The Company has incurred operating losses since inception and has an accumulated deficit of \$180.3 million as of June 30, 2019.
-The Company expects to continue to incur net losses for the next several years.
-Based on the Company's current operating plans and existing working capital at June 30, 2019, the Company believes cash resources are sufficient to sustain operations and capital expenditure requirements for at least the next 12 months.
+The Company has not generated any revenue from product sales as of September 30, 2019.
+The Company has incurred operating losses since inception and has an accumulated deficit of \$213.2 million as of September 30, 2019.
+The Company expects to continue to incur net losses for at least the next 12 months.
+Based on the Company's current operating plans and existing working capital at September 30, 2019, the Company believes its cash resources are sufficient to sustain operations and capital expenditure requirements for at least the next 12 months.
 The Company is subject to a number of risks similar to other specialty pharmaceutical companies, including, but not limited to, successful development and commercialization of its drug candidates, the development of new technological innovations by its competitors, protection of intellectual property and market acceptance of the Company's products.